Pitassa: Etymology

 "[T]he place name Pedessa is presumably the derivative of the equivalent of the Hitt.[ite] peda- place in Luwian, where the form pida- is postulated."

 Location

 Pitassa lay somewhere west of the Salt Lake.
 It has been described as "the region at the 'foot' of the Sultan Mountains and stretching northward all the way to the Sakarya River and Gordion near Polatlı."

 It occasionally formed the border between Hatti and various iterations of Arzawa.
 Another account referred to it as an imperial geographical designation (also called Pedassa) for the region found at the foot of the Sultan Mountains and extend northwards all the way to the Sakarya River and Gordion near Polath.
 It is also described as part of the region of Classical Lycaonia, which was located east of the Salt Lake.

 History

+Arnuwanda I

 Madduwatta wrested Pitassa from Arnuwanda I in the late 15th century BC.
 This figure was described as a freebooter and he forced the inhabitants of Pitassa to swear loyalty to himself.